PKizzle/dns/README-dev.md

 The sub-types in that RR should all capitial letters as their name, as-if they are (also) RRs.

+For the in-progress DELEG RR, a `deleg` package exists which houses most of the complexity.

 ## Custom Types for uint8/16, etc

 The `type Key uint16` looks nice and _is_ more type-safe, but then you need to convert to and from uint16 all